SachinSaj/Paper_Publication---Facial_Emotional_Recognition_Using_Shallow_CNN/README.md

 - The result was published in " Symposium on Machine Learning and Metaheuristics Algorithms, and Applications (SoMMA'19) "

+** Details of the project is given in this repository, in the form of Paper and presentation.

-### If using this architecture, please do site our paper...
+### If using this architecture, please do site our paper

 @inproceedings{saj2019facial,
   title={Facial Emotion Recognition Using Shallow CNN},